Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Conclusions

 In this work, we have demonstrated that the non-reciprocal multifarious self-organization model successfully exhibits shape-shifting behavior through a combination of reciprocal and non-reciprocal interactions.
 By validating this model with continuous-time Gillespie simulations and comparing it to previous discrete-time Monte Carlo simulations, we have uncovered critical insights into the timescales governing shape-shifting.
 Our simulations revealed two distinct growth mechanisms: interface-driven growth when non-reciprocal interactions are weaker than reciprocal ones, and direct tile replacement when non-reciprocal interactions dominate.
 These mechanisms provide a deeper understanding of how shape-shifting processes are regulated under different conditions.
 The measured nucleation rates and interface velocities agree well with our analytical predictions, reinforcing the accuracy of our theoretical approach.

+Interestingly, we find that the continuous-time Gillespie algorithm leads to different kinetics compared to the discrete-time Monte Carlo algorithm.
+For example, in the continuous-time simulations the timescales of nucleation and shape-shifting depend strongly on the non-reciprocal interaction strength $\lambda$.
+In discrete-time simulations the dependence of timescales on $\lambda$ is typically piecewise flat \cite{Osat2023NN, Osat2024PRL}.
+Despite these differences, the same fundamental behaviors are observed using either simulation technique.

 Extending the model to different types of interactions and environment conditions could broaden its applicability to real-world scenarios, such as adaptive materials or programmable matter.
 Aside from creating dynamic states, non-equilibrium strategies have also been exploited to make systems more robust or efficient than their equilibrium counterparts \cite{Behera2023PRX, Navas2024TJoCP, Nag2024JCTC}, including the application of non-reciprocal interactions \cite{Osat2024PRL}.
+A relevant experimental system to our work is that of chemically active phoretic colloids \cite{Soto2014,Soto2015,AgudoCanalejo2019,OuazanReboul2021,OuazanReboul2023b,OuazanReboul2023,OuazanReboul2023a,Grauer2020SR,Ketzetzi2024arXiv,Goth2025CP}.
+These colloids produce or consume chemicals, and respond to gradients in the resulting chemical fields\cite{Golestanian2022a}.
+Mixing colloids with different chemical activities and mobilities generically leads to non-reciprocal interactions.
+Highly interesting self-organization behaviors have been demonstrated in colloidal systems, both experimentally and in theory.
+It would be interesting to explore how the dynamics we investigate in this work could be applied to such systems.
 Overall, our findings contribute to the growing field of non-equilibrium self-assembly, offering a pathway to design systems capable of dynamic structural reconfiguration.